MrChristopherHu/profile/index.md

 Hi there!
 I am an ethnographer who studies race, immigration, and education.
 I am an assistant professor of social and cultural studies in education at The University of Alabama.
 I completed my PhD in the social foundations of education at the University of Virginia.
-Previously, I was a high school chemistry teacher in rural Virginia.
 Questions?
 Want to connect?
 Email me at <b>[chu8@ua.edu](mailto:chu8@ua.edu)</b>!

+## Synopsis

-- **Research & Teaching Synopsis:** My work is grounded in the social-cultural-philosophical-and-historical foundations of schooling and education.
+My work is grounded in the social-cultural-philosophical-and-historical foundations of schooling and education.
 At the core of my research is an enduring theoretical interest in understanding <i>how</i> and <i>why</i> education and the social structure of <i>race</i> are intricately intertwined.
 In particular, I study Asian immigrant and Asian American communities, their perspectives on education, and